serverless/serverless/docs/providers/azure/guide/plugins.md

 ## Installing Plugins

-External Plugins are added on a per function app basis and are not applied globally.
+External Plugins are added on a per service basis and are not applied globally.
-Make sure you are in your function app's root directory, then install the corresponding Plugin with the help of npm:
+Make sure you are in your service's root directory, then install the corresponding Plugin with the help of npm:

 ```
 npm i --save custom-serverless-plugin
 ```

-We need to tell Serverless that we want to use the plugin inside our function app.
+We need to tell Serverless that we want to use the plugin inside our service.
 We do this by adding the name of the Plugin to the `plugins` section in the `serverless.yml` file.

 ```yml
 # serverless.yml file